-The recent implementation of the UK NED enables key performance indicators in OGD to be collected centrally and benchmarked against national quality standards to quality assure endoscopy practice.12 In according with JAG recommendations for quality assurance of services, performance data of newlycertified practitioners should be subjected to review at regular intervals to enable practitioners to discuss queries, concerns or issues with caseload or time management.
+The recent implementation of the UK NED enables key performance indicators in OGD to be collected centrally and benchmarked against national quality standards to quality assure endoscopy practice.
+12 In according with JAG recommendations for quality assurance of services, performance data of newly-certified practitioners should

 4.5: Significant adverse advents should be discussed with the supervisor and reflected on in their appraisal.
+Evidence: Very Low; Recommendation: Strong; Agreement: 100%

-Complications during OGD are rare but may be more common in interventional procedures performed by trainees.60 All significant adverse events, that is, perforation, bleeding, missed cancer, postprocedural readmissions and mortality, should be discussed locally at an endoscopy governance meeting.
+Complications during OGD are rare but may be more common in interventional procedures performed by trainees.
+All significant adverse events, that is, perforation, bleeding, missed cancer, postprocedural readmissions and mortality, should be discussed locally at an endoscopy governance meeting.
 In cases where adverse events are deemed to be avoidable through technical or non-technical factors attributable to the endoscopist, such cases should be formally reflected on and discussed in appraisals involving their supervisor.